milo-dixon/milo-dixon.github.io/content/works/_index.md

 ### *STDERR*

-A developing project of technical and code-shaped poems concerned with structure, feeling, error, memory, and the strange ways people are processed.
+A developing project of technical and code-shaped poems concerned with structure, feeling, error, memory, and emotional processing.

 ## Contact